C. S. Radhadevi

-C. S. Radhadevi is a playback singer, dubbing artist, radio artist and actor from Kerala, India.
+C. S. Radhadevi (1931 – 7 July 2025) was a playback singer, dubbing artist, radio artist and actor from Kerala, India.
 Radhadevi has been in the field of Malayalam radio broadcasting for seven decades.
 She has sung in over thirty films in a span of 30 years.
 She has received many awards including Kerala Sangeetha Nataka Akademi Fellowship, Kerala Sangeetha Nataka Akademi Award, Gurupooja Award by Kerala Sangeetha Nataka Akademi, Kerala Film Critics Award and the Kerala State Film Award for her Outstanding Contribution to Malayalam Cinema.

 Biography

 C. S. Radhadevi was born in 1931, in Travancore, the daughter of Sivasankara Pillai and Chellamma.
 From a young age she was interested in dance and music.
 Radhadevi's first gurus were Vaikom Mani Iyer and Iraniyal Thankappan.
 She learned Carnatic music from Ramanatha Bhagavathar of Madras.
 She later studied music at the Thycaud Music Academy for one year.

-Personal life
+Personal life and death

 Radhadevi and her husband N. Narayanan Nair, who was a University Assistant Registrar, have one son N. Nandagopan.
-She is currently staying at Malikappurakkal house on Uppalam Road, Pulimoottil, Thiruvananthapuram.
+She was staying at Malikappurakkal house on Uppalam Road, Pulimoottil, Thiruvananthapuram.
+Radhadevi died on July 7, 2025, at her residence in Thiruvananthapuram.